Belize | Exploring Rainforest, Reefs, and Ruins

 Day 5

-After breakfast, transfer to the village of Gales Point for Wildlife Safari by boat.
-The local Creole villagers in Gales Point are the guardians for the protected feeding and nesting grounds of two of Belize's most endangered animals: the Caribbean Manatee and the Hawksbill Turtle.
-Have typical lunch in Gales Point.
-Later this afternoon, return to our lodge and have the rest of the afternoon free to enjoy the amenities or go on a rainforest walk with our guide.
-This evening, have dinner at the lodge.
+Visit the village of Gales Point, which sits on a brackish lagoon near the Caribbean coast, for a wildlife safari by boat.
+The local Creole villagers are the guardians for the protected feeding and nesting grounds of two of Belize's most endangered animals: the Caribbean manatee and the hawksbill sea turtle.
+Have a typical lunch in Gales Point.
+Later this afternoon, return to the lodge, where you will have the afternoon free to enjoy the amenities or go on a rainforest walk with your guide before dinner.

 Breakfast-Lunch-Dinner included